 Zelma found his large 13 x 18 camera cumbersome, especially for his projects recording colloquial histories of Central Asia.
 In 1927, Zelma began working with smaller cameras like the Leica, allowing him to shoot quicker and with greater control.
 With these cameras, and his involvement with Constructivism, Zelma began experimenting with unusual, often diagonal, compositions and dizzying perspectives.
 These photographs often combine factual reportage, with Zelma’s own subjective interpretation of his surroundings.

 By the 1930s, Zelma had become well established as a photographer.
-He was a frequent collaborator for the renowned Soviet magazine USSR in Construction, edited by El Lissitzky and Alexander Rodchenko.
+He was a frequent collaborator for the renowned Soviet magazine USSR in Construction, with such contributors as El Lissitzky and Alexander Rodchenko.
 Among his projects was a 1935 photo story on one of Ukraine’s collective farms.

 When World War II broke out in 1941, Zelma served as correspondent on the front lines, most notably in Stalingrad from 1942-43.
 His World War II images are among his most memorable — capturing such emotionally charged scenes as a young boy digging trenches with the caption “And I too can help” to monumental shots of ruined cities.